NetSPI/ESC/README.md

 ESC can also be executed through AppDomain hijacking using a configuration file.

-1. Create a configuration file in same folder as the target assembly, and name if after the target binary.
+1. Create a configuration file in same folder as the target assembly, and name it after the target binary.
 Example below.
 <pre>ScriptRunner.exe.config</pre>

 2. Below is sample XML for the config file.